hmcts/finrem-notification-service/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the tags on this repository.
+For the versions available, see the tags on this repository..

 ## Standard API